ggarra13/mrv2/mrv2/docs/en/_sources/user_docs/interface/interface.rst.txt

 .. image:: ../images/timeline-01.png
    :align: center

 The Timeline Viewport allows you to scale the Editing's Thumbnails and Audio waveforms by dragging the viewport up and down.
-For a quick display of all the tracks, you can click on the Edit button in the Menu toolbar.
+For a quick display of all the tracks, you can click on the Edit button (Shortcut 'e' by default) in the Menu toolbar.
 When showing the pictures, you can zoom in and out with the mousewheel.

 Frame Indicator